 Aerostich.
 Aerostich makes the best motorcycle rain gear ... but not everybody wants the premium option.
 Where bang for the buck is concerned, Bilt answers the call.

 For the price, Bilt's Tornado one piece motorcycle rain suit is a most excellent investment.
 While we wouldn't recommend it for stifling hot weather (for that, consider Frogg Toggs), other seasons typical to the midwest offer the perfect, um ...
 STORM!
 (Sorry, couldn't resist)

 Compact, durable and fully functional (just don't forget to Scotchgard because why not), the reasons to buy are a no-brainer.
 On those "unfortunate" occasions where I've needed to bust out motorcycle rain gear, these have kept the wheels rollin'.
 Simple is always better and in this case, the benefits are warm and dry with Bilt.

 What Motorcycle Rain Gear To You Prefer?

 There are a lot of great motorcycle rain suit options on the market.
 Which ones have you tried?
 What do you like about each and why?
 Your input is invited.
-Post an article!
+Leave a comment!